SocketLabs is Now GDPR Compliant: Here’s What Email Senders Need to Know

 • Appointment of an EU Representative and a Data Protection Officer: If you are based outside of the EU, and you process EU personal data, in most cases, you will need to appoint a representative in the EU to represent you in data protection matters.
 Depending on your circumstances, you may also need to appoint a neutral data protection officer, who will be responsible for cooperation with EU data protection authorities and data subjects.
 SocketLabs has appointed VeraSafe to serve as our Article 27 Representative in the EU;

-• Investigations and Audits: EU supervisory authorities will be able to investigate your business in order to determine if you are processing the data in accordance with the GDPR;
+• Investigations and Audits: EU supervisory authorities will be able to investigate your business in order to determine if you are processing the data in accordance with GDPR;

 • Fines: breach of these obligations may incur a fine of up to 4% of annual global turnover or €20 million (whichever is greater).

-SocketLabs processes personal data on behalf of our customers (who are typically data controllers) when they user our email delivery API, SMTP server, email marketing and other services, and therefore we are data processors under the GDPR.
-We’re actively working on bringing our policies and contracts up to the level of the GDPR.
+SocketLabs processes personal data on behalf of our customers (who are typically data controllers) when they user our email delivery API, SMTP server, email marketing and other services, and therefore we are data processors under GDPR.
+We’re actively working on bringing our policies and contracts up to the level of GDPR.
 SocketLabs has engaged a team of privacy experts to ensure our compliance by May 25th, 2018.

 SocketLabs is currently preparing a GDPR-level Data Processing Addendum to offer our customers who are affected by the new law.
-At the same time, we’re upgrading the contracts with our small pool of trusted vendors, to ensure that everyone who processes our customers’ data are implementing and respecting their obligations under the GDPR.
+At the same time, we’re upgrading the contracts with our small pool of trusted vendors, to ensure that everyone who processes our customers’ data are implementing and respecting their obligations under GDPR.

 Update May 9, 2018: SocketLabs is now offering a GDPR compliant Data Processing Addendum to its customers.
 Please visit our GDPR page for more information.

-Last but not least, to help our customers comply with the GDPR, we are identifying and developing additional, related product features that our customers might benefit from.
+Last but not least, to help our customers comply with GDPR, we are identifying and developing additional, related product features that our customers might benefit from.